top of page

 Key Price Action Terminology

-Bullish - when price is trending upward
+Bullish - when a Forex pair's price is trending upward

-Bearish- when price is trending downward
+Bearish- when a Forex pair's price is trending downward

 Price Swings - the swings/steps/waves price action forms when it trends